The Evolution of the Toyota Fortuner: From the HiLux Surf to the Adventure SUV

 Against the Kluger, the Fortuner trades the hybrid powertrain for diesel torque and body-on-frame construction.
 If you need serious towing capability or plan to venture off-road regularly, the Fortuner is the clear choice.

-Experience the Fortuner at New Town Toyota
+Find your Pre-Owned Fortuner at New Town Toyota